eyob721/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     -   a function that copies a string.
 Similar to the string function strncpy().
 -   3-strcmp.c
     -   a function that compares two strings.
 Similar to the string function strcmp().
+-   4-rev_array.c
+    -   a function that reverses an array.

 ## Advanced